johnalison/obsidian-notes/2-areas/Philosophy/Protocols.md

 - 3-day fasts 4 times a year
 - When angry: what can I learn from this so this never happns again?
 - Write Book Reports
 	  - w/Jypter notebooks if needed (ala vatalik)
 	  - Ideas, topics, philosophies
-  - Review and revie
+	  - Review and revise
 	  - Helps you understand a topic "In your own words"
 - Use google docs to proof read text
 - Have students write first drafts of rec. letters
 - Never say yes on the spot.
 Always give yourself some space.
 Make it a rule.
 Tell people.